-3.3.3.1.2 Lightly abrade the surface with a Scotch-brite pad, wire brush, sandpaper, or other equivalent material to remove loose rust only, leave adherent rust on surface; gently wipe abraded area with towel or cloth to remove dust and debris.
+- 3.3.3.1.2 Lightly abrade the surface with a Scotch-brite pad, wire brush, sandpaper, or other equivalent material to remove loose rust only, leave adherent rust on surface; gently wipe abraded area with towel or cloth to remove dust and debris.
 Apply the rust converter in accordance with manufacturer's instructions.
-Apply a second coat if required.

-- 3.3.3.1.3 After the rust converter has cured per the manufacturer's instruction apply a MIL-PRF-85285 topcoat.
+Apply a second coat if required. - 3.3.3.1.3 After the rust converter has cured per the manufacturer's instruction apply a MIL-PRF-85285, Type IV, topcoat.
 Repair area utilizing standard maintenance painting procedures as soon as possible. - 3.3.4 Touch-up Primer.
-On steel surfaces, if the SE requires scuff sanding and overcoating and the prepared surface is not exposed to bare metal, the use of non-chromated tie coat in lieu of zinc-rich primer is authorized.
-Zinc-rich primer will not adhere to painted surfaces nor provide corrosion protection unless the primer is in contact with properly prepared steel surfaces.

-3.4 REQUIREMENTS FOR PAINTING - DEPOT LEVEL AND CONTRACTOR SUPPORT.

-- 3.4.1 Coating Requirements.
+If steel surfaces on SE requires scuff sanding and overcoating, and the prepared surface is exposed, bare metal, a metal-rich primer MIL-PRF-32250, Type I, Form A, Class S, or MIL-DTL-53022, Class L, Type IV primer shall be utilized.
+If the prepared surface is not exposed, bare metal, a tie-coat primer in accordance with Paragraph 3.3.2.3.2 shall be utilized. - 3.4 REQUIREMENTS FOR PAINTING-DEPOT LEVEL AND CONTRACTOR SUPPORT. - 3.4.1 Coating Requirements.
 Comply with all cited coating requirements in Chapter 3, if a conflict exists, follow the manufacturer recommendation. - 3.4.1.1 Corrosion Rework Determination.
 The extent of rework to be accomplished during overhaul will be determined by the Repair Contract.
 The decision on extent of corrosion repair will be determined by the government quality assurance personnel utilizing the requirements of this technical order. - 3.4.1.2 When it is determined that corrosion is a significant factor, and total repaint of the unit is within economic repair, then disassembly, abrasive blasting, proper conversion coating of the substrate metals and application of the preferred paint system described in Table 3-1 will be accomplished.
-The lack of conversion coating capability or abrasive blasting capability by a contractor is not authority to deviate from the requirements. - 3.4.1.3 When it is determined that corrosion is not a significant factor, or the units are not within economic repair limits, then paint touch-up will be accomplished.
+The lack of conversion coating capability or abrasive blasting capability, by a contractor shall not grant authority to deviate from the requirements. - 3.4.1.3 When it is determined that corrosion is not a significant factor, or the units are not within economic repair limits, then paint touch-up will be accomplished.
 The paint material used in the touch-up should be the same material that is on the equipment unless otherwise specified.
 If the SE requires scuff sanding and overcoating and the prepared surface is not exposed to bare metal, the use of non-chrome tie coat in lieu of a primer is authorized. - 3.4.2 Contractor Compliance.
 If contractor supported corrosion prevention and control is utilized, compliance with the proper coating cleaning, surface preparation, preservation, pretreatment, and painting requirements of this manual, TO 1-1-691, and TO 1-1-8 shall be included in the contractors' Statement of Work.